The Currys Black Friday sale sees money off tech, kitchen appliances and more

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Currys Black Friday deals 2022: Find the best offers on TVs, vacuums, gaming and more in the sale
+Currys Black Friday deals 2022: Best offers on Shark vacuums, Sony headphones and Fitbits

-Black Friday is here!
-The shopping day of the year has landed, and it promises to be packed full of deals and discounts across a huge range of products from loads of different retailers.
-Quite a few shops kicked off their Black Friday sales early, and Currys was one of them, having started cutting prices back on 2 November.
-We have already seen deals on televisions, air fryers, video games, smartphones and electric scooters, plus home appliances, electric toothbrushes and more.
+Save on freezers, air fryers, Xbox series s and more thanks to the retailer’s discounts

-You will surely know the Black Friday recipe by now.
-Every year, retailers slash prices across thousands of products, which range from TVs, laptops, gaming and tech to mattresses, home appliances, beauty, fashion and toys.
-It’s also the last opportunity before Christmas to enjoy huge discounts across big-name brands such as Nintendo, Lego, Ninja, Apple and many more.
+Black Friday is in full swing now, and yes, we’re still here to bring you all the latest and greatest deals as and when they drop.
+And considering that quite a few shops kicked off their Black Friday sales early this – and Currys was one of them, having started cutting prices back on 2 November – that’s no mean feat.

-The annual shopping tradition comes from the US, and began as a marker for the start of the Christmas shopping season.
-Originally taking place the day after Thanksgiving as a one-day flash sale, Black Friday has since expanded, with retailers unveiling deals weeks in advance.
-Amazon, in particular, is known for launching its sale a whole month early.
-Yes, really.
+So far this weekend we’ve seen deals on everything from televisions and air fryers to video games, smartphones, home appliances, electric toothbrushes, Lego and more.
+That’s probably music to your ears if you’re yet to start the Christmas shopping or are a fan of a bargain.

 Follow live: Latest Black Friday UK deals